mateuszmikrut/semtag/README.md

 - `-b, --by` - Increment by a specific number (default: 1)
 - `-l, --label` - Add label to the version (e.g., -l rc1 creates 1.0.0-rc1)
 - `-u, --push` - Push the new tag to remote repository
+- `-U, --pushall` - Push all local tags to remote repository
 - `-n, --nofetch` - Do not fetch tags from remote prior creating new one
 <!-- - `-f, --force` - Force operation even if not on main/master branch -->
 - `-v, --verbose` - Increase verbosity (use -v or -vv for more detail (INFO,DEBUG))